shiuh-yaw/opengw-vuejs-analyzer/README.md

 ## Core Enhancements

-### Multi-Agent AI System
+### Multi-Agent AI System with PSP Optimization

 The application now features a sophisticated backend system that simulates a multi-agent analysis process.
 Each agent represents a different AI model with a specific focus:

 - **Risk Agent (`gpt-4.1-mini`)**: Analyzes content for potential risks and calculates a risk score.
 - **Compliance Agent (`gemini-2.5-flash`)**: Checks content for compliance issues and violations.
 - **Fraud Agent (`gpt-4.1-nano`)**: Scans content for indicators of fraudulent activity.
+- **PSP Optimization Agent (`gemini-2.5-flash`)**: Provides optimization suggestions based on the identified PSP's API documentation.

-The frontend presents these multi-faceted analyses in a clear, organized report for each content block, providing a holistic view of potential issues.
+The frontend presents these multi-faceted analyses in a clear, organized report for each content block, providing a holistic view of potential issues and optimization opportunities.

-### Intelligent Block Parsing
+### Intelligent Block Parsing with PSP Identification

 The new backend parser intelligently processes raw log files:

 1.  **Block Separation**: The content of an uploaded file is automatically broken down into distinct blocks, using `[` and `]` as delimiters.
+2.  **PSP Identification**: Each block is analyzed to identify the PSP being used.
-2.  **Content Identification**: Each block is analyzed to determine if it contains JSON, XML, or plain text.
+3.  **Content Identification**: Each block is analyzed to determine if it contains JSON, XML, or plain text.
-3.  **Pretty-Printing**: JSON and XML content is automatically beautified (pretty-printed) for significantly improved readability.
+4.  **Pretty-Printing**: JSON and XML content is automatically beautified (pretty-printed) for significantly improved readability.

-This allows users to work with structured, easy-to-read data, even from semi-structured or messy log files.
+This allows users to work with structured, easy-to-read data, even from semi-structured or messy log files, and to quickly see which PSP is being used in each step of a transaction.

 ## Getting Started